-Dynamic Table
+Dynamic Table Overview

 What is a Dynamic Table

-• Streaming Ingestion: For data written to the source table through the Ingestion Service streaming API, changes are committed every 1 minute by default.
-After a commit, Dynamic Table can access the changed data.
-Note that while SQL queries on the source table are real-time, this only affects the timeliness of incremental changes being visible to Dynamic Table.
+• Streaming ingestion: For data written to the source table via the Ingestion Service streaming API, changes are committed by default every 1 minute.
+Once committed, the changed data becomes accessible to Dynamic Table.
+Note: SQL queries directly on the source table are real-time; this constraint only applies to the timeliness of incremental changes being visible to Dynamic Table.

 Dynamic Table Use Cases